Nucleated village: England

-One example of a nucleated village in England is Shapwick, Somerset.
+One of many examples of a nucleated village in England is Shapwick, Somerset.

 Many nucleated villages originated in Anglo-Saxon England, but historian W. G. Hoskins discredits a previously held view that uniquely associated nucleated villages with that influx to England and their emergent society.

 In England, nucleated settlements prevail for example in central parts of the country away from the rockiest soil and steepest slopes where open field farming predominated.
 In this landscape, the village was typically surrounded by two (or three) large fields in which villagers had individual strips – see open field system.
 Various explanations have been offered as to the reason for this form of settlement including the ethnic origin of the Anglo-Saxon settlers, density of population and the influence of local lords of the manor.
 Tom Williamson theorised in 2004 that the best explanation is the combination of soil quality and climate which leads to differences in agricultural techniques for exploiting local conditions.

-Planned settlements can be clearly distinguished from other communities in the late medieval period when landowners began to en masse allocate two rows of new houses set on equal-sized plots of land - burgage plots.
+Planned settlements can be clearly distinguished from other communities in the late medieval period when landowners began to en masse allocate two rows of new houses set on equal-sized plots of land – burgage plots.
 At the opposite end of the burgage plot there is often a back lane which gives the original village a regular layout, right-angled development, which can often still be seen today in England.
+In small villages, toft and croft landuse patterns have a similar effect.
 Planned villages were usually associated with markets, from which the landowner expected to make profits.

 Central Europe

-In central Europe, nucleated villages have also emerged from smaller settlements and many farmsteads (equivalent to many hamlets) also grew into societal communities with growth in population.
-These villages generally have an irregular shape but are roughly circular around a central place and/or church as their epicenter.
-The central place is usually a lake or somewhere easy to defend.
+In central Europe, nucleated villages have also emerged from smaller settlements and many farmsteads (equivalent to many hamlets) grew in population to become larger settlements.
+These villages generally have an irregular shape but are roughly circularly grouped around a central place such as a church or a feature easy to defend.

+Israel

+As a modern example, many kibbutzim and moshavim, built from the start as planned settlements, follow the nucleated pattern.
+Strips of agricultural land often radiate directly outwards.

+Over time, some of those grew into less regular forms; others, however, retain the clear nucleated structure to this day.